shinsenter/php/README.md

 ## Contributing

-If you find these images useful, consider donating via [PayPal](https://www.paypal.me/shinsenter) or open an issue on [GitHub](https://code.shin.company/php/issues/new).
+If these images are useful to you, donate via [PayPal](https://www.paypal.me/shinsenter) or open an issue on [GitHub](https://code.shin.company/php/issues/new).

-Your support helps maintain and improve these images for everyone.

 ## License